-- Green if signal is above the higher threshold. - Amber if signal is between lower and higher threshold. - · Red if signal is below the lower threshold, - Grey for 0 or not active, - 5.
+- Green if signal is above the higher threshold. - Amber if signal is between lower and higher threshold. - Red if signal is below the lower threshold, - Grey for 0 or not active, - 4.
 Click the Refresh button to display the current signal strength of the active SIM.

-Note:When the Refresh button is clicked the signal strength is only updated for the active SIM.
-If you would like to know what the other SIM Signal Strength is, you need to activate it, let the modem come back online, which may take 3 minutes or more.
+Note: When the Refresh button is clicked the signal strength is only updated for the active SIM.
+If you want to know what the other SIM Signal Strength is, you must activate it, let the modem come back online, which may take three minutes or more.